 Image credit: Designed by freepik.com

-The study explored the meaning of language choice between English and French.
-Researchers analyzed over 30 hours of interviews, during which trainees and permanent staff reflected on their language use.
-An in-depth analysis of stances identified two distinct positions in communication representing uneven discursive positioning among communication partners - language cringe and language push.
-The unequal positions couldn’t simply be explained by personal or organizational status.
+Consequently, an in-depth analysis of discursive stances identified two distinct, unequal positionings among communication partners who were deciding on what language to use - language cringe and language push.
+The observed unequal positionings couldn’t simply be explained by personal or organizational status.
 Instead, the inequality stemmed from underlying language ideologies of purism and native-speakerism.

-The findings of this qualitative study of discourse underscore the need for open discussions about language choice.
-Misunderstandings about language adjustment led to tensions in the workplace.
-Therefore, management in the observed unit has meanwhile integrated language choice discussions into its onboarding agenda for new trainees.
+Since misunderstandings about language adjustment led to tensions in the workplace, management in the observed unit has meanwhile integrated language choice discussions into its onboarding agenda for new trainees.
 However, the implications of this study extend beyond the context of European institutions.
 As businesses increasingly operate in multicultural environments, understanding the nuances of language choice is essential for effective communication and team cohesion.
 By promoting open dialogue about language choice and its effects, organizations can create a more inclusive and culturally sensitive work environment, prevent stereotyping of languages and speakers and consequently increase the perception of well-being at work.

-The above introduced study in its academic pre-print version can be found here.
+A full academic report from the study in a pre-print version can be read here.

 An early version of the text was discussed and refined at the 15th GEM&L conference in 2022, where it was awarded the Nigel Holden Prize.